fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 3f831a57b7cc   nginx           "/docker-entrypoint.…"   About a minute ago   Up About a minute           80/tcp    keen_darwin
 ```

 Yes!
-It seems to listen on port 80, as output by the previous command.
+We got the first question answered as well.
+It seems to listen on port 80, as seen on the output above.

 Let's shut it down and restart with the _-p_ flag to have our browser access it.